May 2015

 For those of you who are new to all of this, it's worth mentioning that Impromptu is now being superseded by the Extempore programming language.

-Extempore is much more solid and feature rich; also, it is less dependent on the OS X platform APIs.
-Still, many of the original Impromptu scheme functions are still available, so this documentation could turn out to be useful too.
+Extempore is much more solid and feature-rich.
+It's also less dependent on the OS X platform APIs.
+Still, many of the original Impromptu Scheme functions remain available, so this documentation could turn out to be useful as well.

 Enjoy!